sdonovan001/cloud-computing-models/IaaS/README.md

 While IaaS does come with the benefit of shifting CapEx costs to OpEx costs (you don't *own* the physical assets... you *rent* them), you still have many of the same costs you would have with an On-site / On-prem model.
 With IaaS your datacenter staffing / management costs  will be reduced a bit but your people are still responsible for much of the application stack and therfore the costs associated with that.

 One huge benefit with IaaS is the speed at which you can implement chage across your organization.
 Lets say you recognize an opportunity to leapfrog your competition by significantly scaling the deployment of one of you applications.
 In the On-site / On-prem model it might take you months to get the required hardware ordered and deployed.
 With an IaaS solution... it will only take minutes!
+## Packer
+Add diagram and description

+## Terraform
+Add diagram and description